 Greenough is one of the three riding areas that make up the Willow Street complex of trails.
 Locals refer to all of these trails as “Exit 72” and many will choose to do an extended ride that includes trails from all three.

-The trails in the Scout camp are really fun, fast flowing singletracks, moderately hilly with a few technical climbs and descents.
+The trails in the Scout camp are really some fun, fast flowing singletracks, moderately hilly with a few very technical climbs and descents.
 There are few rocks or exposed roots, save for the ‘black’ trail.
 The perimeter trails, (see map) are open all year to the general public for biking and hiking, but the trails in the center of the camp should be avoided when the Scouts are camping.
 Generally, that’s during the summer months.

 To the north of the railroad tracks there’s a route to the aforementioned Grays Beach.
 This is a fun ride which goes right through the parking lot for the Yarmouthport Village Store where you can stop for refreshments.
 When you get to the beach there’s a long scenic boardwalk that extends well into the marsh.

 There are two sections of trail on the map that are closed to bikes, Miller Pond and Camp Wingate.
-These trails are open to foot traffic and are included on this map so that you’ll know where you shouldn’t ride.
+These trails are open to foot traffic and are included on the map so that you’ll know where you shouldn’t ride.
 In all there’s about 20 miles of fun riding at Greenough.

-Most people choose to park just south of Exit 72 beside the railroad tracks.
+Some people choose to park just south of Exit 72 beside the railroad tracks.
 Just pull off the road and park in the cleared area next to the tracks.This location gives you easy access to all three of the Willow Street complex’s network of trails.

 How to choose where to ride: Well, Greenough has lots of rolling hills and interesting singletracks, plenty of lake views, and even an ocean to enjoy.
 Higgins Crowell is mellow and flat.
 Lots of singletracks winding through the woods, but no hills and no technical features.
 It’s a great place to bring newer riders or a place to put on a lot of miles.
 Willow Street, behind the railroad tracks, is different.
 By far the hardest, there are plenty of hills and challenging singletracks.
 This should be your first choice if you want to work hard.